liamappelbe/wav/README.md

 This package currently supports reading and writing 8/16/24/32 bit PCM, and 32/64 bit float formats.
 Other formats can be added as needed (just file a bug).

+This package also supports WAVE_FORMAT_EXTENSIBLE, but only for reading.
+Extensible WAVs are essentially treated as ordinary WAV files, because wValidBitsPerSample and dwChannelMask are ignored.
+Please file a bug if you have a use case for either of these metadata fields, or for writing extensible WAV files.

 ## Usage

 ```dart